1 9 6 9 – 1 9 7 3 (USA)

 The nattily dressed, ever-smiling host was Nicholas Parsons (pictured below left), a former film actor and straight man to Eric Barker and Arthur Haynes.

-The Australian-based Grundy Organisation had been a very frequent licensee/producer of American game show formats since the 1960s but had decided in the early 1970s to develop or buy-in formats of its own.
+The Australian-based Grundy Organisation had been a very frequent licensee/producer of American game show formats since the 1960s but had decided in the early 1970s to develop or buy in formats of its own.
+From 1969 to 1974, Grundy produced a home-grown quiz show called Great Temptation which was based on Sale of the Century.

 Grundy bought the format for Sale of the Century in 1979 and later the same year sold the programme to the Australian Nine Network.